leanprover/lean-action/RELEASING.md

 ## Creating a release
-To create a release create an issue title `{RELEASE_VERSION} release` with the `.github/issue_templates/release_template.md` template and the `release` GitHug issue label.
+To create a release create an issue title `{RELEASE_VERSION} release` with the `.github/issue_templates/release_template.md` template and the `release` GitHub issue label.
 Follow the steps in the issue template.

 Here is an outline of the release process.
 There are more details in the release issue template.